Oscar6/eos-social-net/README.md

 ### TO DO
 5 - With the posts, you need to implement a simple CRUD with some requirements:
 - a.
 Only the owner of the post can edit or delete the posts;
-- b.
-Allow adding an image to the post;
 - c.
 Save edits as a history;
 - d.
 Include a view counter for the posts;
 - e.
 Include a counter for likes and dislikes on the posts;